-The Lean East Continuous Improvement Project Coaching program combines “training” with “doing” so organizations and attendees receive an immediate return on investment and attendees practice using what they have learned.
+The Lean East Continuous Improvement Project Coaching program combines “training” with “doing” so organizations and participants receive an immediate return on investment and participants practice using what they have learned.
 Organizations identify a problem and improvement team and our instructors provide training and coaching as the team achieves results.
 We believe people benefit more from a training when they have a chance to apply the new material immediately.
 We will strive for a 10X return-on-investment for implementing the improvements identified.

 Through discussions with sponsors of each team, Instructors will work to develop a balance of team members who are multi-disciplinary and chosen (or have volunteered) based on enthusiasm to learn Lean process improvement methods and improve their services.
 A manager-heavy team will be less effective than a team made of the employees who develop and implement the services directly to the customers.
 Team leaders should not be selected until Frontline Training Session #1.
 Each team will also have a management sponsor identified.
 Teams will report their progress regularly to the management sponsor and can request guidance and resources throughout the project, if necessary.